johnchristotle/eth-browser-nig/eth-browser-nig/README.md

-# ETH BROWSER NIG: Semi-Etherscan Clone
+# ETH BROWSER NIG -Smart Ethereum Block Explorer
 with React, Semantic UI, Node.js

 # Dependancies:
-Axios, Web3, Ether.js, Etherscan API
+Axios, Web3, Etherscan API

 This is a semi-etherscan browser with a simple dashboard that displays lives stats of the Etherium Network.
 Price, Block, Number of Transactions, Miner, Difficulty and Market Cap.

 It has a table populated with all transaction sorted by amount.

-and also contains a search bar to browse by target.

 ### `npm start`